cmlnodzak/LearnBioinformatics/index.md

+---
-# Bioinformatics & Computational Biology
+title: Bioinformatics & Computational Biology
+layout: post
+---

   This blog will be my *attempt* to provide a resource to new students to bioinformatics<br/> learn about the field and develop of Python programming skills.